Skip to main content

 Who qualifies

-You can apply if you (the person arranging the funeral) are currently receiving one of these benefits:
+In England and Wales, you can apply if you (the person arranging the funeral) or your partner are currently receiving one of these:

 The relationship rules